rednoah/JDK-8189938/README.md

 This will launch the sample application via the UWP Desktop Bridge.
 Clicking on `Select File` should open a `JFileChooser` window but instead deadlocks the EDT and freezes the application.

 ![Screenshot](https://raw.githubusercontent.com/rednoah/JDK-8189938/master/screenshot.png)

+## Solution

+> It took much effort not to write what I'm thinking about VS 2013 right now.

+This strange bug has been [thoroughly investiaged](http://mail.openjdk.java.net/pipermail/swing-dev/2018-February/008323.html) by [Matthias Bläsing](https://github.com/matthiasblaesing) (Super Special Thanks!!).
+The solution is to [replace the Visual C++ runtime libraries](http://mail.openjdk.java.net/pipermail/swing-dev/2018-February/008351.html) included in JDK9 / VS2013 with patched ones.